dersecure/rbac/README.md

 * DERInstallerSunSpec - Read/write access to the grid support functions.
 * DERVendorSunSpec - Read access to measurement data for monitoring and prognostics.
 Other rights can be granted if they assume a different role.
+For instance, if the DER vendor is relaying control information from a grid operator, they should update their role to be `GridOperatorSunSpec`.
 * ServiceProviderSunSpec - Read access to measurement data.
 Write access to commanded and autonomous functions.
 No access to protection functions.
 * GridOperatorSunSpec - Full read/write access to all SunSpec points.